vibribbon/Linux_setup/cheatsheets/cheatsheet_terminal.md

 sudo passwd username
 sudo passwd root

--- useradd --
-add a new user to the system
-sudo useradd -m -s /bin/bash username

 -- chsh --
 Change a users default shell (if you forget) chsh -s /bin/bash username

--- userdel --
-deletes a user and all data / home directory sudo userdel -r username

 -- groups --
 list a users groups